Trips and Events

 Sabattus Pond fall duck migration

-• There will be a birding trip to Sabattus Pond on Saturday November 2.
-We can bump it to Sunday November 3 if the weather is poor on Saturday the 2nd.
+• There will be a birding trip to Sabattus Pond on Saturday November 1.
+We will bump it to Sunday November 2 if the weather is poor (rainy or windy) on Saturday.

 • For more information see: https://www.mainebirdingtrail.com/Sites/Sabattus%20Pond.html.